ToniIvars/web-messages-automation/README.md

 print(t.send_message('Hello', times=3)) # Send a message a number of times, default is 1 time

 print(t.send_messages(['Hi', 'How', 'Are', 'You'])) # Send 2 or more messages consecutively

+t.quit() # You have to quit the driver after you have finished the automation
 ```